It’s commonly held that human pregnancy lasts nine months, but then you fall pregnant and you do the maths and suddenly find yourself very confused.

 Well, obviously every pregnancy is different and babies can be born well before (and after) their due date...

-Typically, pregnancy is measured as 40 weeks (280 days) and broken into three trimesters of approximately 13 weeks each, so it’s not quite as simple as saying 9 months.
+So, is pregnancy nine or ten months?
+The short answer – it nudges ten.
+Typically, pregnancy is measured as 40 weeks (280 days) and broken into three trimesters of approximately 13 weeks each, so it’s not quite as simple as saying it’ll be 9 months until that super exciting due date.

 So what are the three trimesters?

-‘Full term’ is when the baby is considered fully formed and would survive in the outside world and is generally counted from week 39 (weeks 37-38 are called ‘early term’).
+‘Full term’ is when the baby is considered fully formed in a healthy pregnancy and would survive in the outside world and is generally counted from week 39 (weeks 37-38 are called ‘early term’).
 Beyond week 42 the placenta starts to become unviable and poses a risk to the mother and baby.

-So when you factor in a month(ish) of being pregnant before you even realise it, and then the potential to go overdue it’s more like 10 months in the end.
+So when you factor in a month(ish) of being pregnant before you even realise it, and then the potential to go overdue most pregnancies are like 10 months in the end.

 So how do you work out your due date?

-The first week of your pregnancy is actually counted as your last menstrual cycle (so before conception even actually takes place – just to confuse you even more!) and so your expected due date will be counted as 40 weeks from the first day of your last period.
+The first week of your pregnancy is actually counted as your last menstrual period (so before conception even actually takes place – just to confuse you even more!) and your estimated due date for a full term pregnancy will be counted as 40 weeks from the first day of your last period.

 Alternatively, if you know the exact date you conceived you can then add 38 weeks on this.